Enn Griffel: History

 Enn Griffel was born on 5 April 1935 in Assamalla, Republic of Estonia.

 He began participating in the auto racing competitions in 1960.
 In 1960, he had third place in the classification of the Soviet Formula Three Championship, and, in 1967, 1974, and 1976, he had second place.
 In 1963, he was the champion of the Soviet Formula Junior, and in 1971, 1972, and 1975, of the Soviet Formula Three Championship.
 In 1971, he participated in one race of the East German Formula Three Championship.
 In 1974, he had a fourth place in Formula Easter.
 He also participated in the development and testing of the Estonia race cars, manufactured by Tallinna Autode Remondi Katsetehas.

 Griffel died on 3 November 2007, in Tallinn, Estonia.

 Private life

-He was married to Milvi Akberg-Griffel, a middle-distance runner, with whom, he had a daughter, Lea Vakra, who was a middle-distance runner.
+He was married to Milvi Akberg-Griffel, a middle-distance runner, with whom, he had a daughter, Lea Vakra, who also was a middle-distance runner.
 Enn Griffel's grandson is Rainer Vakra, who was a member of the State Assembly of Estonia.